timescale/docs/timescaledb/how-to-guides/distributed-hypertables/manage-data-nodes.md

-When attaching a data node, the partitioning configuration of the distributed hypertable is also updated to account for the additional data node (i.e., the number of space partitions is automatically increased to match), unless the function parameter `repartition` is set to `FALSE`.
-The updated partitioning configuration ensures that the data node will be able to take on newly created chunks.
+When attaching a data node, the partitioning configuration of the distributed hypertable is also updated to account for the additional data node (the number of space partitions are automatically increased to match), unless the function parameter `repartition` is set to `FALSE`.
+The updated partitioning configuration ensures that the data node is able to take on newly created chunks.

 In a similar way, if you want to remove a data node from a distributed hypertable, you can use [`detach_data_node`][detach_data_node].